Code360In/katacoda-1/linux2/step6.md

 - Prees up and down arrow to scroll up and down
 - Press <kbd> Q </kbd> to exit

 It is important to use `--help` to understand the command options.
-For example, to know about the options of `-l`, we can do like this:
+For example, to know about the options of `ls`, we can do like this:
 > `ls  --help | less`{{execute}}

 The `uniq` command is to filter out the repeated lines in a file: